Le09/tumiki_fighters/README.md

 Sticky 2D shooter, 'TUMIKI Fighters'.

+## REV 2

+This is an experimental fork to test new features.
+Currently this version adds:
+- proper screen resize.
+Full screen is full resolution rather than scaled 480, and resizing keeps the proper aspect ratio
+- REV mode
+  - standardized control scheme.
+The tilt is locked on unless the secondary button is pressed, which inverts the logic compared to the original
+  - point blanking.
+Deals more damage at close range
+- Options: level select, boss rush, bullet slowdown, REV mode (default to true).
+Disabling REV mode means there are no changes to the gameplay; bullet slowdown is the original code.

 ## How to play

 Control your ship and destroy enemies.
 The ship is destroyed when it is hit by a bullet.
 The body of the enemy has no collision damage.